simeononsecurity/simeononsecurity.ch/content/red-team-course/red-team-methodology/index.en.md

 *Do not treat the phases as a one-way street.
 New access restarts recon, and recon feeds a new plan.*

+> **Why it matters:** Methodology is the order of operations.
+Without it you chase findings with no plan, and access without an objective is noise.

 ______

 ## Key Terms